AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/07_LAPS_Sentinel_Integration.md

 - `2` = Failure
 - `3` = Success + Failure

+### Audit Categories Overview for LAPS Monitoring

+- **Credential Validation** and **Logon**:
+  These audit categories track authentication events, including logins to local accounts such as `LAPS_Admin`.

+- **Special Logon**:
+  Tracks logons with elevated privileges.
+This is crucial for detecting administrative or privileged account access.

+- **Object Access**:
+  Monitors access to sensitive files or registry keys.
+Useful for auditing any modifications or accesses related to LAPS configurations.

+- **Sensitive Privilege Use**:
+  Monitors the use of sensitive privileges that could allow privilege escalation or security bypass.

+---

 ## 🧩 Step 4 — Assign the Profile

 1. Click **Next**